-Formation chance through 48 hrs...high...70% Formation chance through 5 days...high...70%
+\Formation chance through 48 hrs...high...70% \Formation chance through 5 days...high...70%

-FDEM FDEM FDEM FDEM
+FDEM FDEM FDEM FDEM FDEM

-Possible Area of Development During the Next 5 Days (LINK) - Invest 97L
+Possible Area of Development During the Next 5 Days (LINK)

-A tropical wave is forecast to move off the west coast of Africa within the next couple of days.
+A tropical wave is forecast to move off the west coast of Africa on Monday.

-Some gradual development of the system will be possible thereafter as the disturbance moves slowly westward over the far eastern tropical Atlantic.
+Some gradual development of the system is possible by the middle of the week as the wave moves westward at about 10 mph over the far eastern tropical Atlantic.